YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 softmax[i] = e^a[i] / s
 ```

-For numerical stability we use the following trick:
+For numerical stability we use the following classical trick:

 ```python
 m = max( for all i, a[i] )